Andrew Pope (singer): Music career

 In 2012, Pope was discovered by MillTown Records and later signed an independent deal that would bring forth his debut album, "Here We Go" in November 2012.
 The album featured songs written by Pope as well as guest appearances from Confederate Railroad and Jeff Cook from country supergroup Alabama.
 "Here We Go" debuted at number 63 on the ITunes Country Album chart.
 After touring in support of the album, Pope began to immerse himself in his writing.
 From 2013 to 2016, Pope would go on to write some 300 songs.
 Frequent co-writers at the time included world class songwriters such as Mark Narmore, Larry Bastian, and Country Music Hall of Famer Bobby Bare.

 In 2017, Pope would produce and release his second album, "Stoned On The One", under self owned music label Alacob Music.
 All songs featured on the album are written or co-written by Pope.
 It features guest appearances/contributions from folks such as The Bellamy Brothers, James Otto, and Larry Gatlin.
 "Stoned On The One" debuted at number 49 on iTunes Top Country Albums chart to high praise.
-Songs from the album are featured heavily in rotation on Shooter Jennings’ longtime running program, Shooter Jennings’ Electric Rodeo on Sirius XM Outlaw Country.
+Songs from the album are featured heavily in rotation on Shooter Jennings’ longtime running program, Shooter Jennings’ Electric Rodeo on SiriusXM Outlaw Country.
 In a 2017 Billboard article, Shooter Jennings would proclaim Andrew to "have a bright future in country music'.

 In 2019, actor/singer-songwriter John Schneider recorded Pope's "Stoned On The One" for his album "Redneck Rebel".
 "Stoned On The One" has proved to be one of Schneider's fastest rising most successful songs to date, currently charting at number 39 on Music Row's Country Breakout Chart.
 On August 17, 2019, Schneider would invite Andrew as a guest to the Grand Ole Opry for the debut of Stoned on the One live.
 His performance was received to a standing ovation from the sell out crowd.
 Schneider says, "This is one of the best country songs I have ever heard and I am so lucky to be able to know and get to hang out with this man, Andrew Pope".

 In 2020, Schneider recorded two additional songs written by Pope, "Comin' To" and "Haulin' Hell and Bayou Bound."
 The latter is featured in Schneider's newest film "Stand On It", a tribute to Smokey and the Bandit.
 Both songs are included on Schneider's newest album, "Truck On".

 Pope plans to release new music in the near future with friend/producer Shooter Jennings.